UK-MAC/TeaLeaf_ref/README.md

 * `tiles_per_chunk` To specify how many tiles per MPI ranks there are.
 * `tiles_per_problem` To specify how many global tiles there are, this is rounded down to be an even number per MPI rank.

-Tiles are the basic level of mesh decomposition, with the agglomerates used to form the coarse grid derived from further subdividing these tiles.
+Tiles are the basic level of mesh decomposition.
-Initially a 1-1 mapping between tiles and agglomerates was implemented, but this led to an excessive amount of a halo data especially for 2x2 tiles.